When is the next MPC meeting?

 The Monetary Policy Committee (MPC) is a key decision-making body within the Bank of England responsible for setting monetary policy to achieve price stability and economic growth in the UK.

-What is the role of the Monetary Policy Committee?
+What does the Monetary Policy Committee do?

 The MPC's primary objective is to control inflation, keeping it close to the government's 2% target.
 To achieve this, the committee adjusts interest rates and employs other policy tools such as quantitative easing (QE) and quantitative tightening (QT).
 These tools influence liquidity and financial conditions in the economy, helping the BoE respond effectively to different economic scenarios.